TRANSBOOK: the project

 MISSIONS: THREE COMPLEMENTARY GOALS OF TRANSBOOK ARE TO: Encourage authors, artists and other professionals to adopt new creative practices and economic models.
 Help young artists in their careers.
 Foster innovative ways of connecting people with literature TRANSBOOK WORKS WITH EVERYONE IN CHILDREN’S PUBLISHING: Authors, illustrators, publishers, art directors and other book industry professionals such as children’s book fair organizers, booksellers and librarians.

-During the International Literature festival Passa Porta ABC presented the Studio Transbook, a creative resource centre on visual literacy & creative storytelling.
+Studio Transbook is a creative resource centre on visual literacy & creative storytelling.

 ABC (ART BASICS for CHILDREN) has collected a wealth of books, visuals, ideas and inspiring materials around language games, reading and (visual) storytelling.
 Typography, calligraphy, optical illusion, visual poetry and book making are just a few of the elements on offer to play with language/stories, experiment with image and the many combinations between.

 The ABC Transbook-studio is all at once a library, exhibition and workshop.
 Anyone from 6 years of age can either freely or with supervision work creatively with paper sculptures, storyboards, poster design, haiku, print sets, bookmarks and much more.
 A feast for the senses, mind and heart.

 ABC presented the studio during the International Literature festival Passa Porta in March 2017 www.passaportafestival.be